A45580 Total credit hours: 72

 Students with current or recent work experience in a pharmacy setting and holding a national pharmacy technician credential as a CPhT, may receive credit for specific PHM courses.
 Students with work experience may be eligible to take a challenge exam for PHM courses and should contact their advisor.

-A student must meet all PHM course requirements with a grade of “C” or better in order to progress in the program.
+A student must earn a grade of “C” or better in all PHM prefix courses in order to progress in the program.

 Criminal Background Check